Learn why we exist

 The Bourke Street Program is a community living skills and accommodation program funded by the SESLHD for up to 24 men who have completed a residential rehabilitation program and require additional support to maintain a drug free lifestyle.
 Clients are typically referred to this program from residential rehabilitation services, and must be clean/sober for at least 30 days to be considered for admission.
 Case management, group therapy, and living skills programs are delivered using a strengths based approach between 10:00am to 6:00pm Mondays, and 8:00am to 4:00pm Tuesdays to Fridays.
 The goal of this service is to support men to rebuild their lives and to build the strengths required to remain clean and sober in broader society.

-The Waiting List Support Service (WLSS) is a telephone and face-to-face service that provides support and assistance to people who are either having difficulties navigating, or waiting to access rehabilitation services.
-WLSS is funded by the Central and Eastern Primary Health District (CESPHN) with the aim to provide ongoing emotional support to help individuals stay on treatment service wait lists, support to clients in accessing community & treatment services, provide information on available treatment services, and care coordination and advocacy.
+The AOD Support Service is a telephone and face-to-face service that provides support and assistance to people who are either having difficulties navigating, or waiting to access rehabilitation services.
+The AOD Support Service is funded by the Central and Eastern Primary Health District (CESPHN) with the aim to provide ongoing emotional support to help individuals stay on treatment service wait lists, support to clients in accessing community & treatment services, provide information on available treatment services, and care coordination and advocacy.